Nicethanman/Coin-Counter/README.md

 - Creating GUI's with PYQT
 - Using QT Threads to capture video and make calculations simultaneously

+# Try it yourself:
 To test it out, ensure you have OpenCV and PYQT installed.
 Then run the mainGui.py file with
 ```
   py mainGui.py
 ```

+in mainGui.py, you can adjust the coin area calculations to your desired camera height.
+For reference, I tested on a black background with a camera height of 18 cm